leonardodls/product-introduction-financial-accounting/assets/public/Chapter_2_Recording_accounting_transactions/01_Journal.md

 In Step 2 of the Accounting Cycle, financial transactions are written down throughout the accounting period as they happen in a record book called the **journal.**

-This is a sample of a few rows in a journal.
-It has four columns:*  *
+Below is a sample of a few rows in a journal.
+Each transaction impacts at least two accounts, and therefore at least two rows will be filled in, with one account in the debit column and one account in the credit column.

-1.  *Date: where the date of the transaction is entered*

-2.  *Account: where one of the five* *account types learned in *Chapter 1** *are entered. *

-3.  *Debit: *

-4.  *Credit*:

 ```
 [cosmatt-widget]
  {"type":"spreadsheet-DLSleonardo-v2","options":{"data":{"itemId":"leo-leonardo-demo-638","meta":{"renderOverrides":{},"enableframeButton":true},"cssOverrides":{"div.cosmatt-widget":{"padding-top":0},"div.cosmatt-widget > div.leonardoPlayerContainer":{"padding-bottom":0}}}}}
 ```

-Each transaction impacts at least two accounts, and therefore at least two rows will be filled in, with one account in the debit column and one account in the credit column.

-To debit an account, means to enter the amount into the left side of the Journal.
-To credit an account, means to enter the amount into the right side of the Journal.

-> Remember
+> Remember:
 >
+> To **debit** an account, means to enter the amount into the **left side** of the Journal.
-> Debit =\> left
+>

-Credit =\>right
+> To **credit** an account, means to enter the amount into the **right side** of the Journal.

 ## Rules of Debit and Credit